-Accounting majors must receive a grade of "C" or better in all accounting courses and in each business course listed above as requirements for the accounting major.
+Accounting majors must receive a grade of "C" or better in all accounting courses (those with ACCT course prefixes).

-Students who wish to continue into the MBA-Accounting Program at Alfred University must complete a graduate application and provide two letters of recommendation.
-Students whose grade point average is 2.75 or greater will be permitted to waive the GMAT exam requirement and need not submit letters of recommendation.
+Students who wish to continue into the MBA-Accounting Program at Alfred University must complete a graduate application and all required MBA application materials.